youssrasemlali/CYPD26_GENOTYPING/README.md

 ## Data Availability

-Clinical data used in this study are from **Project MinE**, subject to institutional data-sharing agreements, and are not included in this repository.
+Raw sequencing and clinical metadata used in this study are from **Project MinE**, subject to institutional data-sharing agreements, and are not included in this repository.

 ---